-Springbank 21 Year Single Cask
+Springbank 21 Year Single Malt Scotch

 Nose: Dense, earthy malt.
 Peat moss.
 Subtle lemongrass and chewy plums.
 Initially, it is a little restrained on the nose.
 I kept getting a strange, pungent smell of damp, over saturated wood left for years on the forest floor.
 It fades in and out.
 Salty caramel.
 Canned peaches in sherry syrup.
 Artificial banana.
 Hints of old leather and tobacco leaf.
 Plump and complex.
 Grape bubble gum.
 A very good balance of cask influence and Springbank spirit.
 Sweet and sour from one moment to the next